OKAFORCHINEDU/new-repo/README.md

 THIS IS MY FIRST README FILE.
-I AM LEARNING GIT AGAIN I am adding new things so I can learn more about comitting.
+I AM LEARNING GIT AGAIN I am adding new things so I can learn more about comitting END.